Auditions for Aglio e Olio

-- Be prepared to sing a song — bring sheet music for the pianist, no CDs.
+- If you are auditioning for a musical, be prepared to sing a song — bring sheet music for the pianist, no CDs.
 The song choice is up to you; although it can be helpful to sing something in the style of the show you’re auditioning for, the most important thing is to prepare a piece you feel comfortable with.
 If you get cut off after 16 or 32 bars, don’t worry — it’s normal for that to happen in auditions and does not mean you won’t get a callback or be in the show.

-- Be prepared to dance — wear or bring shoes you can dance in, with loose, comfortable clothing.
+- For musicals, be prepared to dance — wear or bring shoes you can dance in, with loose, comfortable clothing.

 - You can expect to be at auditions for at least an hour, possibly two.